Individualized Supervised Practice Pathway (ISPP)

 Local ISPP Program

 Our program’s philosophy is to promote the Sinsinawa Dominicans’ dedication to the values-centered intellectual development.
 Therefore, our program strives to recruit and serve a diversified community as well as promote an appreciation for service to the community and our profession.
 The Individualized Supervised Practice Pathway (ISPP) meets the same ACEND requirements as traditional pathways such as coordinated programs in dietetics and dietetic internships.
-To qualify for the ISPP, students must have a bachelor's degree, a Didactic Program in Dietetics (DPD) verification statement from an ACEND-accredited DPD program and must not have received a match through the formal internship matching process (DICAS/D&D Digital).
+To qualify for the ISPP, students must have a bachelor's degree, a Didactic Program in Dietetics (DPD) verification statement from an ACEND-accredited DPD program, a completed graduate degree confirmed via official transcript that includes conferral date and type of degree, and must not have received a match through the formal internship matching process (DICAS/D&D Digital).

 All Dominican University Coordinated and ISPP Programs in Dietetics are accredited by the Council on Accreditation for Education in Nutrition and Dietetics (ACEND) an agency of the Academy of Nutrition and Dietetics (the Academy).
 Upon satisfactory completion of these program requirements, graduates will be eligible to sit for the Registration Examination for Dietitians by the Commission on Dietetic Registration (CDR).
 Information about accreditation status can be obtained from: